gatsbyjs/gatsby/docs/blog/2020-04-20-paulie-scanlons-journey-of-100-days/index.md

+title: "Challenge Accepted: One Developer, 10 Projects, 100 Days of Gatsby"
+date: 2020-04-20
+author: Paul Scanlon
+excerpt: "Paul Scanlon took the #100DaysOfGatsby challenge quite literally: Each day for 100 days, he worked in and around the Gatsby ecosystem—writing a blog post each day to document his labors.
+Here is an overview of Paul's prodigious output!"
+tags:
+  - themes
+  - plugins
+  - 100-Days-of-Gatsby
+  - react
+---
-### Intro
+## Intro

-Well hey there! 👋 i'm Paul, i'm a React UI Developer / UX Engineer and a long long time ago I was a designer but after a few years of pixel pushing I realized code is just better!
+Well hey there! 👋 I'm Paul, I'm a React UI Developer / UX Engineer and a long long time ago I was a designer but after a few years of pixel pushing I realized code is just better!

-### A little context
+## A little context

 I first found Gatsby because of my requirement to create a new, public and **S**earch **E**ngine **O**ptimized web presence.
 I needed a [commercial portfolio](https://www.pauliescanlon.io/) and a [blog](https://paulie.dev/) and I wanted them to look and feel the same.
 I also wanted a way to easily update both entities separately, but didn't want to suffer poor SEO in favor of "content managed" third party fetched data.
 Ideally I wanted to build these sites using React but always disliked the poor SEO performance using a framework like React produces.

-After a little research I discovered that Gatsby is just React BUT it still maintains effective Search Engine Optimization by creating static HTML pages with real and actual Google indexable metadata and Open Graph images for each and every page or post!
+After a little research I discovered that Gatsby is just React...BUT it still maintains effective Search Engine Optimization by creating static HTML pages with real and actual Google indexable metadata and Open Graph images for each and every page or post!

 **When the penny dropped it was an absolute hammer blow!**